-When conducting a thoughtful analysis on the real costs of employee attrition, the first thing you need to wrap your head around is that all turnover is not created equal!
-Consider the handy four-box model below, anchored by the parameters of results/value and likeability, in that regard.
+When conducting a thoughtful analysis on the real costs of employee attrition, the first thing you need to wrap your head around is that all turnover is not created equal.
+Consider the model below and the correlation between results and likeability.

 In many cases these employees were in the wrong jobs with responsibilities they did not possess the fundamental capability to fulfill.
-In an effort to compensate or create diversions, they brought attention away from that reality through “niceness.”
-And for the record … there’s nothing wrong with being nice!
-When a Quadrant 2 employees decides to leave, people miss them, but they are easily replaced … or sometimes … not replaced at all.
+In an effort to compensate or create diversions, they brought attention away from that reality through niceness.
+When a Quadrant 2 employee decides to leave, people miss them, but they are easily replaced or sometimes not replaced at all.

 All of that to say, the real costs of employee attrition emanate from Quadrant 4.
 And those costs typically take the form of undesirable trends in some predictably familiar categories: productivity, engagement and retention.

-When you work with someone who is good at what they do and at the very same time somehow makes work bearable … or fun … or exhilarating for those around them, it is difficult not to feel a genuine sense of personal loss when they decide to leave.
+When you work with someone who is good at what they do and at the very same time somehow makes work bearable, fun, or even exhilarating for those around them, it is difficult not to feel a genuine sense of personal loss when they decide to leave.

-It can be complicated, right?
-On one hand you are legitimately happy for them!
+On one hand, you are legitimately happy for them.
 On the other, you are most likely overwhelmed by an ever-increasing number of questions:

-One thing is for certain, when you work closely with a Quadrant 4 employee and that employee leaves, you are distracted!
-Less of your discretionary effort is focused on getting things done, and more of it is focused on wondering … and worrying … and wishing.
+One thing is for certain, when you work closely with a Quadrant 4 employee and that employee leaves, you are distracted.
+Less of your discretionary effort is focused on getting things done, and more of it is focused on wondering, worrying and wishing.

-Another very real cost of employee attrition is, unfortunately, more employee attrition!
-Good people are surrounded by good people!
-That is in no way an accident!
-When a likeable and highly productive Quadrant 4 employee decides to find out for themselves if “the grass is really greener,” others take notice.
-Actually, they usually do a whole lot more than passively taking notice, they turn into active investigators:
+Another very real cost of employee attrition is more employee attrition.
+Good people are surrounded by good people.
+That is in no way an accident.
+When a likable and highly productive Quadrant 4 employee decides to find out for themselves if the grass is really greener, others take notice.
+Actually, they usually do a whole lot more than passively take notice, they turn into active investigators.

-The cruel, cold reality associated with losing likeable employees who truly add value is that it can adversely impact not only your collective ability to “win” … but the culture that supports that competitive spirit as well.
+The cruel, cold reality associated with losing likable employees who truly add value is that it can adversely impact not only your collective ability to win but the culture that supports that competitive spirit as well.